 I get asked a lot about this deep breathing exercise for anxiety.
 This one’s a little more advanced than the 3 previous calming breathing exercises, but it’s another great one to calm down and reduce stress.

 - Start sitting or laying down.
 Relax the muscles in the body, bringing the shoulders away from the ears.
 We’re going to inhale through the nose for the count of 4, hold for the count of 7, and exhale through the mouth making a whooshing sound for the count of 8.

-- Similarly to our other breathing exercises, we’re trying to lengthen the exhales here.
-If your lung capacity is low, this one might be a bit tricky, but practising calming breathing exercises frequently will increase your lung capacity.
+- Similar to our other breathing exercises, we’re trying to lengthen the exhales here.
+If your lung capacity is low, this one might be a bit tricky, but practicing calming breathing exercises frequently will increase your lung capacity.